1984–85 OHL season

 The 1984–85 OHL season was the fifth season of the Ontario Hockey League.
 The Sault Ste.
 Marie Greyhounds were undefeated in all 33 home games during the regular season.
-The Brantford Alexanders move back to Hamilton becoming the Hamilton Steelhawks.
+The Brantford Alexanders moved back to Hamilton, becoming the Hamilton Steelhawks.
 Fifteen teams each played 66 games.
 The Sault Ste.
 Marie Greyhounds won the J. Ross Robertson Cup, defeating the Peterborough Petes.

 Relocation/Team Name Change

 Brantford Alexanders to Hamilton Steelhawks

 The Brantford Alexanders relocated and moved back to the city of Hamilton for the 1984-85 season.
 The franchise had previously played in Hamilton from 1953-1976 as the Hamilton Tiger Cubs from 1953-1960, and the Hamilton Fincups from 1960-1976.
 In 1976, the franchise relocated to St. Catharines and played as the St. Catharines Fincups for the 1976-77 season, however, the club returned to Hamilton for the 1977-78 season.
 The club then relocated to Brantford and was renamed as the Brantford Alexanders for the 1978-79 season.

 The Steelhawks would play the 1984-85 season out of Mountain Arena while their new arena, Copps Coliseum, was being constructed and would not open until the 1985-86 season.
 The team remained in the Emms Division.